ExtraHop/metalsmith-sitemap/README.md

 ```
 Note that the property keys (`urlProperty`, `modifiedProperty`) can use the dot syntax to traverse the front matter
 object for any given page.

+###Front Matter
+There are a few properties that Sitemap will use from a files front matter.
+The first two, mentioned above, are
+configurable.
+The next two are expected to be at a set location.
+These are page specific values for `priority` and
+`changefreq` which should be at `sitemap.priority` and `sitemap.changefreq` respectively.

+The last piece of front matter that the sitemap pays attention to is another way of ignoring files.
+If a file has
+`private` set to true in the front matter it will be skipped in the sitemap`private` set to true in the front matter it
+will be skipped inthe sitemap.